IvanFoke/pgex/README.md

 ## Usage
 **1. Text creation**\
 Before you start creating any project on PyGame, you must initialize it.
-It is standard commands like screen creation and title setting.\
+Use standard commands like screen creation and title setting.\
 All widgets in pgex are stored in _pgex.widgets_.
 For example, let's import Text widget.
 Pgex also describes a large number of different colors.
 They can be found in _pgex.parameters_.
 ```python